rahulshial/Jungle/README.md

   - starts_on (date)
   - ends_on (date)

-- Once any sale is active, display it on the products#index page (home page) and affect the prices
+- Once any sale is active, display it on any page  and affect the prices
 -